Europe’s best Energy Scouts

 The Hungarian competition was won by Tamás Angeli and Dániel Szalai from the steel producer ISD Dunaferr.
 The company’s production hall with around 15,000 m² is illuminated 24 hours a day by 326 lamps and requires a considerable amount of electricity.
 In future, the hall will be illuminated by modern LED lamps.
 ISD Dunaferr thus saves 1,280,525 kWh of electricity and 326 tonnes of CO₂ annually.
 The lighting of the production plant consumes 76 percent less electricity than before.
 The investment costs of 230,000 euros should be saved within less than two years.

-The Young Energy Europe project is funded by the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The Young Energy Europe project is funded by the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
 Based on a similar project within the framework of the BMU’s National Climate Initiative (NKI), the Young Energy Europe project is aimed at making Europe’s economy more sustainable.
 The event in Berlin took place in cooperation with the German SME Initiative Energiewende and Climate Protection.